davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/full-solution.md

 ✅ **GOOD (no Topic needed)**: Agent immediately looks up order and provides full analysis
 ❌ **BAD (add Topic)**: Agent asks "Can you provide your order number?" when user already did

-**If Your Agent Asks for Info Already Provided** → Your Topic is too restrictive → Remove it!
+**If Your Agent Asks for Info Already Provided**, then your Topic is too restrictive, so remove it!

 ---